 🔒 Nissan Theft Risk in Australia

-• Modern Nissans have low-to-moderate theft rates
+• Modern Nissans have low-to-moderate theft rates across Australia

-• Parking in a garage or secure area can lower premiums
+• Garaging your Nissan or parking in a secure area can help lower premiums

-⭐ Nissan Safety Ratings (ANCAP/Euro NCAP)
+⭐ Nissan Safety Ratings (ANCAP)

 • Nissan Qashqai (2022+): 5-star Euro NCAP rating